 Description Use this option to specify the Byte Invariant Addressing mode.
+In 64-bit mode, this option has no effect.

 This means that the linker reverses the byte order of the instructions, resulting in little-endian code and big-endian data.
-This is the default byte addressing mode for ARMv6 big-endian images.
-This is the only mode available for ARM v6M and ARM v7 with big-endian images.
+This is the default byte addressing mode for Armv6 big-endian images.
+This is the only mode available for Arm v6M and Arm v7 with big-endian images.

-Byte Invariant Addressing mode is only available on ARM processors that support ARMv6, ARM v6M, and ARM v7.
+Byte Invariant Addressing mode is only available on Arm processors that support Armv6, Arm v6M, and Arm v7.

-See also Byte order, page 66, Byte order, page 336, --BE32, page 304, and --endian, page 268.
+Byte order, page 70, Byte order (32-bit mode only), page 368, --BE32, page 332, and --endian, page 294.

-Project>Options>General Options>Target>Endian mode
+Project>Options>General Options>32-bit>Byte order